 - Visit fewer places but stay longer at each destination.

-All of Zurich’s Christmas markets are closed on Christmas Day, however, you can still enjoy the Christmas lights and decorations that will continue to be displayed.
-The city’s museums and attractions are also closed on the 25th December.
-If the weather is good, I suggest visiting some of the 1,300 open air works of art that are free to visit around the city.
+All of Zurich’s Christmas markets are closed on Christmas Day.
+However, you can still enjoy the Christmas lights and decorations that will continue to be displayed.
+The city’s museums and attractions are also closed on Christmas Day, the 25th December.
+If the weather is good, I suggest visiting some of the 1,300 open-air works of art that are free to visit around the city.

-There are 6 different Christmas markets in Zurich, most starting on the 23rd November 2023.
+Zurich has six different Christmas markets, most starting on the 23rd November 2023.
+Exact dates are listed in this guide.

 In German-speaking regions that include Zurich, the Swiss say ‘Fröhlichi Wiehnacht’.
 In French-speaking regions, they say, ‘Joyeux Noël’; in Italian regions, it’s ‘Buon Natale’, and in the Romansh language, it’s ‘Bellas festas da Nadal’.

 We are regular travellers around Europe and are happy to help with trip planning when possible.
+I’ve personally visited Zurich on several occasions.
 We generally reply to questions within 24 hours.

-Reviews assist people planning to visit Zurich Christmas Market, especially first-time travellers.
+Reviews assist people planning to visit the Zurich Christmas Markets, especially first-time travellers.
 If you want to leave a review after your visit, you can do so in the comment section below.

 This post contains affiliate links to tours and hotels in Zurich, Switzerland.
 This means we get a small commission from any bookings at no extra cost to you.